mpierrau/DD2424_Lab4_RNN/README.md

 # DD2424_Lab4_RNN
-RNN for predicting text from Harry Potter and The Goblet of Fire
+Training a vanilla RNN for synthesizing text from Harry Potter and The Goblet of Fire using AdaGrad.
+See PDF for more information.